 The alarm on Leo’s watch sounded off to remind him to take his daily medication for PTSD.
 The tablet was in a plastic container tucked in his right pocket, but Leo had no more water in his Thermos mug.
-He shook the cup that was clipped onto his utility belt to make sure.
+He shook it to make sure.
 Not a drop.

 Leo began making his way to the nearest water fountain some 200 feet away.
-About halfway into his trek, Leo felt dizzy under the scorching sun.
+About halfway into his trek, Leo felt a pang of dizziness from the scorching sun.

 As he slowed his pace to conserve energy, Leo heard another high-pitched alarm, this time coming from his metal detector.
 Leo pulled a pocket shovel from his utility belt and and started digging at the spot that triggered the signal.
 The signal was weak — it emitted every three seconds, the lowest interval his detector was configured for.
 Leo scooped up a generous chunk of the dampened sand only to come up empty.

 After ten scoops, Leo paused and wiped the sweat off his forehead.
 He got up and waved the detector over the hole; the signal was now emitting every two seconds.
 He was getting close, he thought.

 Leo dug and dug, but the object eluded him.
 Ten minutes had elapsed since detection, his dizziness intensifying with every scoop.
 From his knees, he tumbled onto his rear.
 Looking at his watch, he decided he was going to resume in the evening.
 He was not going to let this one get by him.